Covenant BodyMind Initiative

 Linn Walker RN, CWPC

 Linn is a registered nurse with experience in critical care nursing as well as public health nursing, specifically school nursing, having spent thirteen years with the public school system.
 She is also a Certified Wellness Program Coordinator.
 Presently, she is Director of The Covenant BodyMind Initiative, collaboration with the Texas Tech University Center for Adolescent Resiliency and the Covenant Health System, to address the issues of weight related disorders.
 Linn helped write the Texas Education Agency innovative course, Comprehensive Wellness, and is a regular presenter at school staff development programs and professional conferences.

 Assistant Director, CBMI

-Amy is a research assistant for Covenant BodyMind Initiative.
-She graduated from Texas Tech with a Bachelor of Arts in Psychology.
-She is currently working towards receiving her master's degree in Counseling Education with a focus on comprehensive wellness through the College of Education.
-After earning her master's degree, Amy plans to become a licensed professional counselor.
+Amy graduated from Texas Tech with a master's degree in Counseling Education.
+She is currently working toward her doctoral degree in Counselor Education with a focus on comprehensive wellness and adolescent development.
 She believes that practicing self-care is key to living a fulfilling life.
 The Covenant BodyMind Initiative provides the skills to begin this process.